juanpaexpedite/IoTExamples/README.md

 In this case you can connect directly to the raspberry Pi 2 this L9110 (controller chip) Fan Motor and make the motor forward, reverse and stop just by setting GPIOs high and low

-I have improved the code to implement Hardware HVVH pattern.
+I have improved the code to implement Hardware HVVH pattern, in order to make a base to implement scalable hardware views